UAlbertaALTLab/crk-db/README.md

 ## Style Guide

-Please see the [style guide](./docs/style-guide.md) (with glossary) for documentation of the lexicographical conventions used in this database.
+Please see the [style guide](./docs/style-guide.md) for documentation of the lexicographical conventions used in this database.

 ## The Database